 Paseo Alvaro Obregon entre Constitucion e Hidalgo, Zona Comercial, 23000 La Paz, B.C.S., Mexico

 Harker Board Co

-The menu is a variety of bar and pub food with delicious tacos, burgers, wings, pizza and salads.
-They mix incredible cocktails and have a wide selection of domestic beer and beer on tap.
-In addition to great views and food, Harker Board has managed to get some of the best murals in the city on their buildings.
+Harker Board’s menu is a variety of bar and pub food including tacos, burgers, wings, pizza and even salads.
+They offer a wide selection of domestic beers and beer on tap, plus the tasty cocktails I mentioned.

 HARKER BOARD CO

 Paseo Alvaro Obregon 299, Zona Central, 23000 La Paz, B.C.S., Mexico

 Can a lover of southern food from Montana and two Mexicans open a barbecue restaurant in La Paz and call it soul food with a touch of Mexican?
 Turns out they can.